easytarget/microPyEZfonts/README.md

 e = Every character that font-to-mpy can convert, can be large
 ```
 These can loosely be described as **f**ull (all chars up to 255), **r**eadable (ascii charset), **u**ppercase (just the minimum, good for symbol fonts), **n**umbers (plus a few time related symbols) and **e**verything.
-* Characters will only be present when they are defined in the font source
+* Characters will only be present when they are defined in the font source! not all fonts have all characters.
   * missing characters are skipped.
   * Empty font files are not uploaded.

- !!
-There is a known issue with class naming (some font names have a '-' hyphen in them, this will be fixed soon.

 See the `Writer` class (link above) to use these; I will provide better use documentation later.
 For now look at the `writer-demo.py` script to see how these fonts can be used.